Our commitment and policy

 For further information on safeguarding children, see Disclosure and Barring Service Checks.

 Whether you are a member, employer or instructor you will understand the importance of your role in protecting children.
-We offer training courses in safeguarding and child protection in England and Wales.
+We offer training courses in safeguarding in England and Wales.

-The courses outline the roles and the responsibilities of our member organisations in their duty of care towards young people.
+The courses outline the roles and the responsibilities of our member organisations in their duty of care towards young people and adults at risk.
 This includes guidelines on protecting young people and promoting good practice within the horse industry.

 For more details, please see our full safeguarding course information.

 The BHS encourages those who participate, volunteer and work in equestrianism to report any concerns they may have about a child or young person.
 Any concerns can be reported via your club or centre safeguarding officer or directly to the BHS.
 Contact details can be found below.

 If a child or young person is in immediate danger or needs medical attention, 999 should be called.
 Serious concerns can be reported to Child Protection Units within local police forces, Children Social Care Services or Local Safeguarding Children's Boards.